mattrose/rectasks/README.md

 * edit tasks
 * make rtask priority the default
 * set priority
+* move all the functions into the script
 * functions
   * gettasksdir (for reading RTASKDIR)
   * taskid (for converting path to taskid)